Other Exercises

 Houses and large sailing ships

-But they still didn't know much
+But still didn't know much

 About the rest of the world